berlinflix/hyperledger-fabric-experiment/README.md

 # Hyperledger Fabric: Building a Private Blockchain

 This repository contains the experiment script used in the article
-**"Hyperledger Fabric: Building a Private Blockchain"**
-published in Open Source For You (OSFY) Magazine.
+"Hyperledger Fabric: Building a Private Blockchain" submitted to Open Source For You (OSFY) Magazine.

 ## What This Does